Celinarabe/project-matcher/README.md

-## Design Decisions
+## Additional Design Decisions

+### Fragment MainView Implementation
 I decided to implement the BaseView interface in the RepoList Fragment, rather than in the MainActivity.
-This allowed me to more easily send data between fragments within the MainActivity.
-Because the RepoList fragment was receiving the data, it could also pass it to the RepoDetails fragment via a Bundle.
-This also removed the need for a database.
+This allowed me to more easily share data between fragments within the app.
+Because the RepoList fragment is receiving the data, it is able to share this data to the RepoDetails fragment via a Bundle.
+This removed the need for a database.

+### FirebaseAuthProvider
+I decided to create a parent activity which both activities inherit from.
+This activity is responsible for initializing the Firebase auth provider, defining the requested scopes, and creating intents to start the appropriate activity based on login status.
+Both activities needed access to this functionality which led to the decision to create FirebaseAuthProvider.

 ## Screenshots